Developer Guide

 2a.
 PAT authentication (recommended)

-The simplest user identity for enforcers: create a Personal Access Token from the Platform (Settings → Access Tokens) or the Mobile Approver.
+The simplest user identity for enforcers: obtain a Personal Access Token from your platform administrator or create one in the organization-distributed Mobile Approver.
 The SDK sends it as X-PAT on every request — no OIDC polling or token refresh.

 # Set the PAT on the client (recommended for CLIs / scripts)